ai-mcpx/mcpx.jenkins/README.md

 ### Diagnostics: Probe

+The parameter configuration page provides "Refresh" and "Probe" buttons:

+- **Refresh**: Fetches the latest servers from the registry and updates the "Available MCP Servers" preview
-The parameter UI provides a "Probe" button that executes mcpx-cli on the node selection the plugin uses (job's labeled agent(s) for freestyle projects → any online agent → controller) and returns a short message:
+- **Probe**: Executes mcpx-cli on the node selection the plugin uses (job's labeled agent(s) for freestyle projects → any online agent → controller) and returns a short message:
   - Where it ran: "controller" or the agent's node name
   - Which base URL and CLI path were used
   - A short snippet of the raw JSON from `mcpx-cli servers --json`

 **Note:** For freestyle projects, the plugin respects the job's assigned label ("Restrict where this project can be run").
 For pipeline jobs, label restrictions are handled differently by Jenkins, so the plugin will try any online agent before falling back to the controller.

 Typical use:
-1) Click "Probe" to confirm mcpx-cli is installed at the path you configured on at least one candidate node
+1) Click "Probe" in the parameter configuration to confirm mcpx-cli is installed at the path you configured on at least one candidate node
-2) If Probe succeeds on an agent, click "Refresh" to update the available options
+2) If Probe succeeds on an agent, click "Refresh" to update the available options preview
 3) If Probe fails on all candidates, install mcpx-cli on the controller or configure your job to run on an agent that has mcpx-cli and set the job-level CLI Path accordingly

 ## Jenkinsfile example

+### Basic example

 ```groovy
 properties([